erinvdoyle/instatrip/README.md

 # User Experience

-## Site Structure
+## Program Structure

 **Instatrip** is a terminal-based application housed on a landing page and deployed by Heroku.
-It is fueled by two core modalities, each backed by an API: A data collection process to determine the user's ideal European destination, as ranked by their input and compared with a Google Sheet of relevant values; and a flight retrieval process by which the Ryanair API selects the cheapest flight based on the parameters decided above.
+It is fueled by two core modalities, each backed by an API.
+The first is a data collection process to determine the user's ideal European destination, as ranked by their input and compared with a Google Sheet of relevant values.
+The second is a flight retrieval process by which the Ryanair API selects the cheapest flight based on the parameters decided above.

 More about each of these processes can be found in the [flowchart](<#flowchart>) and [database structure]((<#database-structure>)) sections.
-The logic behind them as well as the experience navigating through the program can be found in the [Features](<#features>) section.
+The logic behind them and the experience navigating through the program can be found in the [Features](<#features>) section.

 ## Flowchart
 <details>